microsoft/pxt-jacdac/tools/v2oob/README.md

 Behavior:
  - when a Jacdac module is added to or removed from the bus, the micro:bit displays the new count of devices on the bus
  - when a Jacdac button module is attached, the micro:bit will respond to the following events as follows
-    - Down: display small heart on 5x5 LEDs
+    - Down: display a first icon on 5x5 LEDs and play a note (eight different icons and notes supported, for up to eight buttons)
-    - Hold: display large heart
+    - Hold: display a second icon
     - Up: clear display
- - when a Jacdac sensor (slider, rotary encoder) is attached and the sensor value changes appreciably, micro:bit will display a bar chart showing the magnitude of the reading register
+ - when a Jacdac sensor (slider, rotary encoder, thermometer) is attached and the sensor value changes appreciably, micro:bit will display a bar chart showing the magnitude of the reading register, or will display the value as a number
  - when a Jacdac actuator (servor, lights) is attached, the micro:bit will send a command to it based on which button of micro:bit is pressed (A, B, A+B)